alaynamackiewicz/Toadfish-two-choice-magnetic-sensing/README.md

 # Toadfish-two-choice-magnetic sensing
-Repository of analyzed data and code for the lunar-modulated rhythm of magnetic sensing in toadfish manuscript
+Repository of analyzed data and code for the Lunar cycle correlates with responses to magnetic stimuli in the Oyster toadfish Opsanus tau manuscript